NeVerTools/MOCO/docs/source/howto.rst

 High Level SCXML Model Implementation
 -------------------------------------

-SCXML is the language of choice to model the autonomous systems that are processed by AS2FM.
+SCXML is the language of choice to model the autonomous systems that are processed by MOCO.

 It relies on multiple SCXML files, each one representing a different state-based automaton, to represent a complete system.
 Those automata can exchange data and synchronize their execution through the use of **events**.